-Annual per-unit reserves funded through operations are subject to the following guidelines throughout the 15-year operating pro-forma:
+Annual per-unit reserves funded through operations are subject to the following guidelines throughout the 15-year operating pro-forma.
+These guidelines represent Year 1 minimums that may increase thereafter at the annual rate of expenses:

 Replacement Reserves

-Construction Type Minimum Maximum
+Construction TypeMinimum (Year 1)Maximum (Year 1)

 New Construction \$250 \$400

-Rehabilitation \$300 \$500
+Rehabilitation\$300\$500

 Operating Reserves

 Project type Minimum Maximum

-All projects \$0 Amount required per lender / syndicator documents.
-A detailed explanation of how the reserve was calculated, as well as how and when it will be used, must be provided.
-Note the Bank will evaluate the sizing and calculation of the reserves to determine
+All projects \$0 Amount required per lender / syndicator

+documents.
+A detailed explanation of how

+the reserve was calculated, as well as how

+and when it will be used, must be provided.

+Note the Bank will evaluate the sizing and

+calculation of the reserves to determine

 reasonableness.